-Arthur Oncken Lovejoy was born in Berlin, October 10, 1873, the son of Wallace William Lovejoy, a Boston medical student studying in Germany, and Sara Oncken Lovejoy, his German wife.
-They family returned to Boston in 1875, but Sara Lovejoy died shortly thereafter.
+Arthur Oncken Lovejoy was born in Berlin, October 10, 1873, the son of Wallace William Lovejoy and Sara Oncken Lovejoy.
+Wallace was an American medical student from Boston studying in Germany, and Sara was German.
+The family returned to Boston in 1875, but Sara Lovejoy died shortly thereafter.
 Wallace Lovejoy married Emmeline Dutton in 1881 after leaving the practice of medicine to assume a ministry in the Episcopal church.

 Arthur Lovejoy received his early education in schools in Ohio, Pennsylvania, and New Jersey.
 Following his graduation from the Germantown, Pennsylvania Academy in 1891, the family moved to Oakland, California.
 Lovejoy entered the University of California at Berkeley in 1891, his course of study emphasizing the humanities and languages.
 Under the influence of the philosopher George Holmes Howison, Lovejoy's prime interest changed from religion to philosophy.
 He graduated in 1895 and entered Harvard where he studied under Josiah Royce and William James.
 He received the M.A. in 1897 and studied at the Sorbonne, 1898-1899.